 Is buying Qatar Airways miles worth it?

 While I love flying Qatar Airways, historically the Privilege Club program has been uncompetitive.
-However, in recent months we’ve seen several positive changes made to the program, the most drastic of which is the significant lowering of redemption rates.
+However, in the past couple of years we’ve seen several positive changes made to the program, the most drastic of which is the significant lowering of redemption rates.

 - A one-way US to Doha award costs 35,000 miles in economy or 70,000 miles in business class